Celtic Week Classes - July 16-22, 2017

 IRISH SET DANCING (Siobhan Butler)

 Irish set dancing is the old country dancing from Ireland.
 Derived from European dances such as quadrilles, this style of group dance has seen a resurgence of popularity in Ireland since the 1970s.
-Sets are danced in square formations and made up of several figures or parts.
+Sets are danced in square formations of eight people and made up of several figures or parts.
 The number of figures in a dance can vary between two and nine and are danced to varying tune types such as reels, jigs, polkas, slides, and hornpipes.
-This class for all levels is ideal for those hoping to learn new sets or to begin learning set dancing.
-It will cover an array of dances from several areas including Kerry, Clare, Sligo, and Connemara.
+While this class is open to dancers of all levels, the class will be tailored for beginners and will cover basic footwork, individual movements, and coupled patterns as well as several dances from areas including Cork, Clare and Connemara, among others.
 Please wear hard-soled shoes (leather or very hard rubber) and bring water and a recording device or notebook.

 (No class limit)